 As you all know, I am all about cooking ahead of time to make daily meals easier.
 For this reason, I doubled the jackfruit sauteed recipe to make my vegan tortilla soup recipe.
 As a result, the jackfruit mixture can be made ahead of time and refrigerated until you are ready to make the enchiladas.

-Then, all you have to do is throw is together to save time when it's time to make dinner.
+Then, all you have to do is throw it together to save time when it's time to make dinner.
 In the same way, if you double the recipe for the jackfruit meat, you prep once for two separate meals.

-- Skinny Cauliflower Nachos
+- Cauliflower Nachos

-- Skinny Chili Cheese Dip
+- Chili Cheese Dip

 - Vegan Guilt-Free Potato Nachos; A Game Day Treat!

 Recently, I made a Mexican Lasagna using a combination of fire-roasted tomatoes and hatch chili sauce.
 This two-ingredient enchilada sauce, for example, is simple and can also be prepared beforehand if food prepping.

 To avoid using any oil, add half of the enchilada sauce n the bottom of a 9 X 13-inch pan, and then roll the enchiladas together.

 As soon as the pan's bottom is covered in half the enchilada sauce, it is time to roll the tortillas.

 First, lay each tortilla on a flat surface.
 Next, using the combined jackfruit mixture, place a generous amount in the middle of the tortilla lengthwise.